afabian80/secret-to-qrcode/README.md

 # secret-to-qrcode
 Encrypt/decrypt short text to/from QR code.

-You can encode small texts (for example passwords, 2FA secrets) in a password protected QR code images and print it.
+You can encode small texts (for example passwords, 2FA secrets) in a password protected QR code image and print it.
 The program will ask for the encryption password and the secret text.

-Later you can decode the image file or scan back the printed code.
+Later you can decode the image file or scan back the printed code using a web cam.

 Text content size is limited by the QR code and the amount of error correction, but a few sentences are fine (up to about 3000 characters).